Ireland in the Eurovision Song Contest 2023: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2023 Eurovision Song Contest on 11 September 2022.
-From 2016 to 2021, RTÉ held an internal selection to choose the artist and song to represent Ireland at the contest, while RTÉ set up the national final Eurosong in 2022 to choose both the song and performer to compete at Eurovision for Ireland, with both the public and jury involved in the selection.
-For the 2023 Eurovision Song Contest, RTÉ announced on 30 September 2022 the organisation of Eurosong 2023.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2023 contest on 11 September 2022.
+From 2016 to 2021, RTÉ held an internal selection to choose the artist and song to represent Ireland at the contest, while RTÉ set up the national final Eurosong in 2022 to choose both the song and performer, with both the public and jury involved in the selection.
+For the 2023 contest, RTÉ announced on 30 September 2022 the organisation of Eurosong 2023.

 Before Eurovision

 Eurosong 2023

-Eurosong 2023 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2023.
+Eurosong 2023 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2023.
 The competition was held on 3 February 2023 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy with Marty Whelan reporting from the green room and broadcast on RTÉ One during a special edition of The Late Late Show.
 The show was also broadcast online via the RTÉ Player.
 The national final was watched by 472,000 viewers in Ireland with a market share of 44%.